Fact Sheet FS1285

 The proverb "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime," reminds us that it is more worthwhile to teach someone to do something rather than to do it for him.

 We retain 20% of what we read; 20% of what we hear; 30% of what we see; 50% of what we see and hear; 70% of what we see, hear, and discuss; and 90% of what we see, hear, discuss, and practice.
-In order to meet the variety of learning needs of program participants, educators should utilize a variety of instructional methods in order to enhance learning and retention.
+To meet the variety of learning needs of program participants, educators should utilize a variety of instructional methods in order to enhance learning and retention.

 Summary